JerW18/CCAPDEV--Temp-/README.md

 It is recommended to use Firefox to open this website.
 If opening the files automatically goes to another browser, you may want to manually copy the url and open it on Firefox.

+Furthermore, most of the sample data for the reservations have their dates set to somewhere between 2023-06-26 and 2023-06-29.
+As such, if testing on later dates, these reservations might not be visible.
+In such a case, please set your system's date to sometime earlier, preferably 2023-07-24, to be able to view these reservations properly.

 <br>
 If there are any problems, please don't hesitate to contact anyone from our group.